Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 1. Authenticate against DXR using a personal access token (PAT).
 2. Fetch all classification labels (DXR "labels") and stream file metadata.
 3. Aggregate the files under each label to produce table summaries.
-4. Upsert the resulting tables into Atlan using the configured connection (a database and schema are auto-created when missing).
+4. Upsert the resulting tables and individual object store assets for every referenced file into Atlan using the configured connection (a database and schema are auto-created when missing).

 Each table created in Atlan uses the following conventions: